You can download the full version of the Born Free Foundation Trustees' Report + Audited Group Accounts for the year ended 31 March 2014 here >

 It gives me great pleasure to introduce the charity’s Trustees’ Annual Report, which sets out, for our supporters and the general public, what we have achieved in the past twelve months and our future plans.

-As ever, I would like to thank our staff and our excellent volunteers for their continuing hard work and dedication.
-Will Travers and his senior team – Alison Hood (Programmes Director), Anne Tudor (Marketing Director), Shirley Galligan (PR Director) and Stephen Chandler (Finance Manager) – provide first-class leadership.
+I should like, as ever, to thank our staff and our excellent volunteers for their continuing hard work and dedication.
+Will, Adam and their senior team – Alison Hood (Rescue and Care Director), Anne Tudor (Marketing Director), Shirley Galligan (PR Director), Stephen Chandler (Finance Manager) and Marc Gumbrill (Operations Manager) – provide first-class leadership.
 In addition, we are exceptionally fortunate that we have so many long service employees, and that our new recruits have not only blended in so well but have absorbed the ethos of what I am pleased to say is widely regarded as one of the world’s leading wildlife charities.

 Chair of Trustees